Load Test

 Java

-Skyramp can generate load tests based on sample request data.
+Skyramp can generate load tests for a single method based on sample request data.
 This enables users to quickly generate tests if no API spec is available or test scenarios depend on specific data.

 request.json